Sub-femtosecond optical control of entangled states: Dissociation of H Lg

-This leads to the following four cases for the electron and proton combinations where we have two cases for both electron and proton emitted in the same direction and vice versa.
+This leads to the following four electron and proton combinations.
+Here exists two cases for both - the electron and the proton - being emitted in the same direction (and vice versa).

-where $\theta$ is the angle between the photoelectron and the ejected proton (see Fig. 2C in the main text).
-The transition coefficients can be calculated by projecting the final state (Eq.
-S.2) onto different cases using above equations
+$\theta$ is the angle between the photoelectron and the ejected proton (see Fig. S4 and Fig. 2 in the main text).
+The transition coefficients $\boldsymbol{c}_{gs}$ and $\boldsymbol{c}_{bs}$ can be calculated by projecting the final state (Eq.S.3, Eq.S3) onto different direction states using the above equations:

-By definition, we write the number of dissociation events as:
+We define the number of dissociation events as: